tstahlhut/philosophers/README.md

 	./philo 5 800 200 200 6

 If nb_of_times_each_philosopher_must_eat is given, the program exits when all philosophers have eaten at least nb_of_times_each_philosopher_must_eat (or earlier if a philsosopher dies).
 Otherwise, the program  only exits when a philosopher has died.
 If no one dies, it runs infinitely.

+## Evaluating My Program

+The project failed the first evaluation round.

+- Helgrind and drd did not run.
+- If > 10 philosophers and t_die:800 t_eat:200 t_sleep:200 one philosopher died.
+It should pass: ./philo 200 800 200 200.
+- More than 1 philosopher died -> problem with printing death message.
+- all three philos should eat if ./philo 3 510 200 100

+### Changes Made

+- forks are locked again during the time of the meal (before I locked and unlocked again because I thought it would be faster but apparently it slowed down)
+- I introduced a usleep for thinking: if 800 200 200, I set it to 200 and it worked perfectly for 200 philosophers.
+Therefore, I calculated now:

+		t_think = (800 - 200 - 200) / 2;

+- I print the death message in a different way, so that it is only printed once

+### What I did

+#### Picking up Forks

+Odd and even numbered philsophers pick up the forks in different sequence.
+At first I let only the first philosopher pick up the forks in a different order but this was too unefficient with a high number of philosophers.

+As it states specifically in the subject that each fork should be protected by a mutex, I introduced forks variables that are either 0 (not in use) or 1 (in use).
+However, the program runs best if I lock the used forks for the time they are used.
+(In the version I submitted first, the forks were unlocked, even when in use and only the value of the forks was checked, protected by a mutex.)
+It seems redundant to have a fork value and mutex when you could just have the forks as mutexes.
+But as in is required in the subject and evaluation sheet, I implemented it this way.

+#### Routine

+If there is a high number of philsophers they somehow do not come into a good rhythm so that no one starves.
+To help that rhythm, I inserted a specific time_to_think (t_think).
+It prevents some philosophers of eating too often and thinking too less.

+I read in other's code that they inserted a usleep for the even numbered philosophers right at the beginning of the simulation to find a good rhythm.
+Too me, however, this feels like cheating as it is a one-time-action at the beginning that prevents an organic unfolding of things.

+The sequence of putting down the forks is the same for odd and even numbered philsosophers (changing that did not have an effect).

+#### Monitoring Death and Meals

+I have 1 monitoring thread (supervisor) that checks for each philosopher if they have eaten enough meals and then for all philsophers if they have eaten enough meals in total.
+When there are a lot of philosophers, it takes some time for the supervisor to finish the simulation when all have eaten enough meals because it checks in a loop for every philsopher.
+But as the subject states that "If all philosophers have eaten at least number_of_times_each_philosopher_must_eat times, the simulation stops", it does not matter if it takes some time before it stops.
+It says "at least" and it does not say that it should stop immediately.

+#### Question: Can a philosopher die while eating?

+I decided to let a philosopher die even if they are eating and not checking for if they are eating.
+This means that if t_die = 200 and t_eat = 210, the philsopher dies of starvation although they are currently holding two forks and are eating.
+I decided to do so, because the subject states that:

+	"If a philosopher didn’t start eating time_to_die milliseconds since the beginning of their last meal or the beginning of the simulation, they die."

+It nowhere states that a philosopher cannot die while eating.

+### Tests Passed

+	./philo 4 310 200 100

+One philosopher should die.

+#### Valgrind

+I ran valgrind and there are no memory leaks.

+#### Helgrind

+#### drd

+### Tests Run

+All the test were run 4 times: (1) no tester, (2) valgrind, (3) helgrind, (4) drd.

+	./philo 0 0 0 0 0
+	valgrind ./philo 0 0 0 0 0
+	valgrind --tool=helgrind ./philo 0 0 0 0 0
+	valgrind --tool=drd ./philo 0 0 0 0 0

+In the following I only show possible errors.

+#### 1: ./philo 0 0 0 0 0 - suppressed errors

+	valgrind --tool=drd -s ./philo 0 0 0 0 0

+	==57388== drd, a thread error detector
+	==57388== Copyright (C) 2006-2020, and GNU GPL'd, by Bart Van Assche.
+	==57388== Using Valgrind-3.18.1 and LibVEX; rerun with -h for copyright info ==57388== Command: ./philo 0 0 0 0 0
+	==57388==
+	==57388==
+	==57388== ERROR SUMMARY: 0 errors from 0 contexts (suppressed: 16 from 10)
+	--57388--
+	--57388-- used_suppression:     16 drd-ld /usr/libexec/valgrind/default.supp:566
+	==57388==
+	==57388== ERROR SUMMARY: 0 errors from 0 contexts (suppressed: 16 from 10)

+What about suppressed errors?
+In this example only drd shows 16 but looking at them it seems not be a problem with my program.
+Anyway, I do not create any threads in this case.

+#### 2: ./philo 1 0 0 0 0 - suppressed errors

+	valgrind --tool=helgrind -s ./philo 1 0 0 0 0

+	==57883== Helgrind, a thread error detector
+	==57883== Copyright (C) 2007-2017, and GNU GPL'd, by OpenWorks LLP et al.
+	==57883== Using Valgrind-3.18.1 and LibVEX; rerun with -h for copyright info ==57883== Command: ./philo 1 0 0 0 0
+	==57883==
+	==57883==
+	==57883== Use --history-level=approx or =none to gain increased speed, at ==57883== the cost of reduced accuracy of conflicting-access information ==57883== ERROR SUMMARY: 0 errors from 0 contexts (suppressed: 14 from 14) --57883--
+	--57883-- used_suppression:     14 helgrind-glibc2X-005 /usr/libexec/valgrind/default.supp:947
+	==57883==
+	==57883== ERROR SUMMARY: 0 errors from 0 contexts (suppressed: 14 from 14)

+	valgrind --tool=drd -s ./philo 1 0 0 0 0

+	==59567== drd, a thread error detector
+	==59567== Copyright (C) 2006-2020, and GNU GPL'd, by Bart Van Assche.
+	==59567== Using Valgrind-3.18.1 and LibVEX; rerun with -h for copyright info ==59567== Command: ./philo 1 0 0 0 0
+	==59567==
+	==59567==
+	==59567== ERROR SUMMARY: 0 errors from 0 contexts (suppressed: 16 from 10)
+	--59567--
+	--59567-- used_suppression:     16 drd-ld /usr/libexec/valgrind/default.supp:566
+	==59567==
+	==59567== ERROR SUMMARY: 0 errors from 0 contexts (suppressed: 16 from 10)

+#### ./philo 1 1 1 1 1 - suppressed errors

+	valgrind --tool=helgrind -s ./philo 1 1 1 1 1

+	--60411-- used_suppression:     44 helgrind-glibc2X-005 /usr/libexec/valgrind/default.supp:947
+	==60411==
+	==60411== ERROR SUMMARY: 0 errors from 0 contexts (suppressed: 44 from 41)

+	valgrind --tool=drd -s ./philo 1 1 1 1 1

+	--60662-- used_suppression:     18 drd-ld /usr/libexec/valgrind/default.supp:566
+	==60662== ERROR SUMMARY: 0 errors from 0 contexts (suppressed: 18 from 12)

+#### ./philo 2147483647 0 0 0 0 - OK!

+#### ./philo 0 2147483647 0 0 0 - OK!

+#### ./philo 0 2147483648 0 0 0 - OK!

+#### ./philo 5 800 200 200 - suppressed errors

+	valgrind --tool=helgrind -s ./philo 5 800 200 200
+	ERROR SUMMARY: 0 errors from 0 contexts (suppressed: 270423 from 42)
+-	--62970-- used_suppression: 270423 helgrind-glibc2X-005 /usr/libexec/valgrind/default.supp:947

+	valgrind --tool=drd -s ./philo 5 800 200 200
+	ERROR SUMMARY: 0 errors from 0 contexts (suppressed: 18 from 12)
+	--63050-- used_suppression:     18 drd-ld /usr/libexec/valgrind/default.supp:566

+#### ./philo 5 800 200 200 7 - helgrind not running!

+	./philo 5 800 200 200 7 | grep eating | wc
+     35     140     582
+	./philo 5 800 200 200 7 | grep eating | wc
+     36     144     599

+-> OK!

+#### ./philo 1 800 200 200 - suppressed errors

+	valgrind --tool=drd  -s ./philo 1 800 200 200
+	ERROR SUMMARY: 0 errors from 0 contexts (suppressed: 18 from 12)
+	used_suppression:     18 drd-ld /usr/libexec/valgrind/default.supp:566

+	valgrind --tool=helgrind -s ./philo 1 800 200 200
+	ERROR SUMMARY: 0 errors from 0 contexts (suppressed: 268697 from 41)
+	used_suppression: 268697 helgrind-glibc2X-005 /usr/libexec/valgrind/default.supp:947

+#### Norminette